mharizanov/ESP8266_Relay_Board/README.md

 - Change thermostat to work in tenths of a degree, not hundredths (direct compatibility with emonTh + emonGLCD)
 - Publish all ds18b20 sensors to MQTT by device-id
 - Choose which relays associate to each thermostat
+- FOTA Upgrade via webpage upload (thank you ESP-LINK project for the code)

 .